AidDeath/Daily-Helper/README.md

 Simple App runs test tasks with delay according to settings

-Main module is made with .Net 6, WCF service and windows service are mane with .Net Framework 3.5
+Main module is made with .Net 6, WCF service and windows service are made with .Net Framework 3.5

 Possible tasks:
   - Send ICMP request (ping)